News: CAMI Research & Right to Repair,

 Video

-CEO Christopher E. Strangio Reply again still avoiding the topic.
+CEO Christopher E. Strangio’s Reply again still avoiding the topic.

 Regardless, CEO Christopher E. Strangio lied.. when he said Firmware V1.19 was the latest a little while later I found a m3U unit with Cami Firmware V1.23.

-I also obtained a device that had an error and I made request for Repair Documentations on 12/10/2024 over the phone for the requested documents and tools for the M3U I was Denied.
+I also obtained a Cable Eye that had a self test error and I made a request for Repair Documentations on around 10/18/2024 over the phone for the requested documents, tools, & parts for the M3U that request was Denied.
 (There is no requirement to make a written request this can be by phone)

-I made contact with the CEO Christopher E. Strangio and Tried to Explain Right to Repair to him and I got it down to the the real Reason Why he don’t want to comply with or support the right to repair.
+Around, Dec 10th I finally made contact with the Cami Research CEO Christopher E. Strangio to Discuss Right to Repair and Tried to Explain Right to Repair to him and I got it down to the the real Reason Why he don’t want to comply with or support the right to repair.

 On a news interview CEO Christopher E. Strangio has stated, the primary reasons for denial is that the products are “old” and that he doesn’t want people repairing used units and reselling them, as it could impact new sales.